dlt-science/science-notes/blogs/POSupd/POSupd.md

 The dynamics of account growth, the rate of Daily Active Accounts (DAA), and the volume of daily transaction fees are used in empirical data analytics.

 Firstly, the growth of daily transaction fees is fitted and forecasted by the log-log function for better planning of the future total reward.
-Assuming the reward solely comes from transaction fees without inflation or self-finance, the yearly total reward can be scheduled in different trends such as increasing, decreasing, and constant trend.
+Assuming the reward solely comes from transaction fees without inflation or self-finance, the yearly total reward can be scheduled in different trends such as increasing, decreasing, and constant trends.

-Secondly, regarding the modeling of staking behaviors such as staking selection, stakers base their decisions on the time-weighted values of a validator's performance.
+Secondly, regarding the modelling of staking behaviours such as staking selection, stakers base their decisions on the time-weighted values of a validator's performance.
 This is used when they select a node to determine the percentage of each staker's balance.
 This encompasses factors like historical participation levels and reward rates.
-As for saturation, the historical reward rate is diluted when received stakes exceed a specified maximum cap and plummet to zero when the received stake is below a minimum threshold.
+As for saturation, the historical reward rate is diluted when received stakes exceed a specified maximum cap and plummets to zero when the received stake is below a minimum threshold.
 Otherwise, the reward rate remains at 1.
 As for validator performance and staker preference, two memory functions which assign weight to the node's participation level and reward rate in each reward period, that is the probability that delegators select validators based on their participation and reward rate, are combined to produce a score for each node.

 Thirdly, the daily total reward is distributed among nodes and stakers.
 Each node's daily reward is determined by its latest participation level relative to a specified threshold and the proportion of stakes received by the node.
 Similarly, each staker's daily reward depends on the participation level of their selected node and their share of the stake in that node's total received stakes.